Singh2236/SpringProject/example6/README.md

 # @PostConstruct

-This annotation calls the method after the Bean through @Component, is instantiated.
-Here in our case we have initialized the "name" attribute.
+- We have seen that when we are using stereotype annptations, we don't have control while creating a bean.
+But what if want to execure some instructions post Spring creates the bean.
+  For the same, we can use @POstConstruct annotation.
+- We can define a method in the component class and annotation that method with @POstContruct, which instructs Spring to execute that method after it finishes creating them.
+- Spring borrows the @POStConstruct form JavaEE.

 # @PreDestroy

-This annotation evokes the method right before destroying the bean.
+- @PreDestroy annotation can be used on the top of the methods and spring will make sure to call this method just before clearing and destroying the context.
+- This can be used in the scenarios where we want to close any IO resources, Database connection etc.
+- Spring borrows the @PreDestroy annotation from Java EE.

 Code:

 - Pojo/Bean/Component

 ````java
 package org.navi.beans;